catdieval/user-workflow-and-user-stories/user-story-0.md

 - Paragraph to introduce the concept of the website.
 - h2 header to announce a list of the steps for the plotting process.
 - Unordered list containing these steps.
+- Paragraph to announce that a chart is generated.
-- Unordered list of actions once a chart is generated.
+- Unordered list of possible actions once a chart is generated.
-- Below the list, a "Get started" button.
+- A deepskyblue button with the text "Get started".

 ## Acceptance criteria